fiftyone.utils.image¶

 reencode_images

-(sample_collection, ext='.png', force_reencode=True, media_field='filepath', output_field=None, output_dir=None, rel_dir=None, delete_originals=False, num_workers=None, skip_failures=False)¶ Re-encodes the images in the sample collection to the given format.
+(sample_collection, ext='.png', force_reencode=True, media_field='filepath', output_field=None, output_dir=None, rel_dir=None, update_filepaths=True, delete_originals=False, num_workers=None, skip_failures=False)¶ Re-encodes the images in the sample collection to the given format.

 This method will not update the